-Jeff Stempihar Arizona State University Assistant Research Professor Tempe, AZ Email: jstempih@asu.edu Jeff Stempihar is currently an Assistant Research Professor at Arizona State University with a research emphasis on sustainable pavement materials, performance characterization of asphalt concrete, and data collection for transportation systems research.
-He is also a professional civil engineer and has spent several years working on design and construction of airfields and airport facilities.
-In addition, Jeff teaches civil engineering courses related to airfield design and pavement materials.
+Jeff Stempihar Arizona State University Assistant Research Professor Tempe, AZ Email:jstempih@asu.edu Jeff Stempihar is currently an Assistant Research Professor at Arizona State University with a research emphasis on sustainable pavement materials, performance characterization of asphalt concrete, and data collection for Transportation systems research.
+He is also a professional Civil Engineer and has spent several years working on the design and construction of airfields and airport facilities.
+In addition, Jeff teaches Civil Engineering courses related to airfield design and pavement materials.
 He serves on technical committees, is active in mentoring students and involved in his local community.
 In his spare time, he enjoys spending time outdoors with his family.
+During the program year 2010-2011, Jeff won an Airport Cooperative Research Program Graduate Research Award on Public-Sector Aviation Issues, preparing research on "Use of Fiber Reinforced Asphalt Concrete as a Sustainable Paving Material for Airfields."

+Daniel Suh, Ph.D.

-Daniel Suh University of Pennsylvania Ph.D.
-Candidate Philadelphia, PA Email: dansuh@design.upenn.edu Daniel Suh is a Ph.D.
-Candidate in the Department of City and Regional Planning at the University of Pennsylvania studying under Dr. Megan Ryerson.
-His dissertation work focuses on systematic evaluation of aviation demand forecast accuracy and airport expansions.
+Nike Senior Data Scientist New York City, NY Email: dysuh03@gmail.com Daniel Suh is a Senior Data Scientist at Nike.
+He works on machine learning and predictive analytics for Nike's consumer behaviors enabling consumer-centric insights on personalization, marketing optimization, and budgeting.
+Daniel received his doctorate in the Department of City and Regional Planning at the University of Pennsylvania studying under Dr. Megan Ryerson in 2018 with a dual Master's degree in Statistics from Wharton.
+His dissertation work focuses on a systematic evaluation of aviation demand forecast accuracy and airport expansions.
 Previous works include modeling of a large neighborhood heuristic for an optimal ad-hoc hubbing strategy in an airport outage and conducting sensitivity analysis for an air and rail diversion model.
-Daniel received a Master's degree in city and regional planning at the University of Pennsylvania while working at AECOM as an aviation intern and Delaware Valley Regional Planning Commission (DVRPC) as a Long-Range Planning intern.
-He holds a Bachelor degree in economics from Brandeis University and is on course to receive a dual Master's degree in statistics from Wharton.
-TRANSPORTATION RESEARCH BOARD
+Daniel received a Master's degree in City and Regional Planning at the University of Pennsylvania while working at AECOM as an Aviation Intern and Delaware Valley Regional Planning Commission (DVRPC) as a Long-Range Planning intern.
+He holds a Bachelor's degree in Economics from Brandeis University.
+During the program year 2015-2016, Daniel won an Airport Cooperative Research Program Graduate Research Award on Public-Sector Aviation Issues, preparing research on "Adaptive Airport Planning Frameworks and Techniques for a New Era of Planning."